apache/hudi/website/docs/compaction.md

 last_modified_at:
 ---

+## Async Compaction
 Compaction is executed asynchronously with Hudi by default.

-## Async Compaction

 Async Compaction is performed in 2 steps:

 1. ***Compaction Scheduling***: This is done by the ingestion job.
 In this step, Hudi scans the partitions and selects **file slices** to be compacted.
 A compaction plan is finally written to Hudi timeline.
 1. ***Compaction Execution***: A separate process reads the compaction plan and performs compaction of file slices.

-## Deployment Models

 There are few ways by which we can execute compactions asynchronously.